Guidelines for using the letter templates

 Which letter to use

-You'll need a different letter depending what you want to ask creditors for.
+You'll need a different letter depending on what you want to ask your creditors for.
 Here's a list of the letters and when to use them:

-You can use this letter to ask creditors to hold off for a short period while you work out your budget or get advice.
+You can use this letter to ask your creditors to hold off for a short period while you work out your budget or get advice.
+It’s a good idea to send this letter as soon as possible, to give you time to work out your budget or get advice.

 Offer to non-priority creditors letter

 You can use this letter when you have some money available to offer your non-priority creditors.
 You can use a Budgeting tool to work out your budget and fair offers to each of your non-priority creditors.